DikshithaAnand/Taskify/README.md

 # 🌿 FocusSpace
 *A Calm Study Space & Focus Awareness App*

-FocusSpace is a minimal **React-based productivity app** designed to help users study in a calm environment and reflect on their focus after each session.
+FocusSpace is a minimal **React-based productivity app** designed to help users study in a calm environment and reflect on their focus over time.
-It combines a **focus timer** with **self-awareness**, encouraging mindful and distraction-free studying.
+It combines a **customizable focus timer**, **session analytics**, and **self-awareness** to encourage mindful, distraction-free studying.

 ---

 ## ✨ Key Features

-- ⏱️ **Focus Timer**
+### ⏱️ Focus Timer
-  - 25-minute focus session
+- Custom focus session duration (10, 20, 25, 30, 45 minutes)
 - Start, pause, and reset controls

-- ⭐ **Focus Rating**
+- Session counted **only when fully completed**

+### 🟢 Session Tracking
+- Records **session start time**
+- Records **completion time**
+- Reset or cancelled sessions are **not counted**

+### ⭐ Focus Rating
-  - Rate focus level (1–5) after each session
+- Rate focus level (1–5) after each completed session

-- 📊 **Focus Insights**
+- Rating appears **only after session completion**

+### 📊 Focus Insights
-  - Average focus score
+- Average focus score across sessions
+- Visual representation of recent focus sessions (bar indicators)
+- Tooltips show:
+  - Focus rating
+  - Session duration
+  - Completion time

+### 🌧️ Ambient Focus Sound
+- Optional rain sound during focus sessions
-  - Recent session history
+- Plays only while the session is running

-- 💾 **Local Storage**
+- User-controlled (no autoplay)

+### 💾 Local Storage
-  - All sessions are saved locally in the browser
+- All session data is saved locally in the browser
-  - No account or backend required
+- No login, no backend required

-- 🎨 **Clean & Calm UI**
+### 🎨 Clean & Calm UI
-  - Minimal design for reduced distraction
+- Minimal design to reduce distraction
+- Clear session states:
+  - New Session
+  - Running
+  - Paused

 ---

 ## 🧠 Why FocusSpace?

-Most productivity apps focus only on tasks.
+Most productivity apps focus on tasks and output.
-FocusSpace focuses on **how focused you actually felt**, helping users build awareness and healthier study habits over time.
+FocusSpace focuses on **focus quality** — helping users understand *how* they study, not just *what* they do.

+By tracking session timing, duration, and self-rated focus, the app encourages healthier study habits and meaningful reflection.

 ---

 ## 🛠️ Tech Stack

-- **React** – Component-based UI
+- **React** – Component-based UI and state management
-- **Vite** – Fast development build tool
+- **Vite** – Fast development and build tooling
 - **CSS** – Simple, clean styling
-- **Browser LocalStorage** – Data persistence
+- **Browser LocalStorage** – Persistent analytics without a backend

 ---